cowboy2718/Hertzsprung-Russell/README.md

 ### Theoretical H-R Diagram

 The following diagram is an example of a theoretical H-R diagram based on the McDonald Observatory data (n = 57 data points).
 The plot shows stars by absolute magnitude and degrees Kelvin.
-The example is not interactive, but the graphic produced by the R package is designed to be interactive.
+The example is not interactive, but the graphic produced by the R package is designed to be interactive which can be used for visual learning projects.

 The interactive plot also provides a tooltip that can be used to hover over individual stars to show additional information such as apparent magnitude, spectral type, constellation, right ascension and declination.
 A selection of "hypervelocity" stars have also been included in this graph.